 - Study the dharma in the context of racism, sexism, homophobia, transphobia, classism, ableism and other forms of oppression, and study racism, sexism, homophobia, transphobia, classism, ableism and other forms of oppression in the context of the dharma.

-We want to share some resources that we’ve found helpful in our own work.
+Some resources that we’ve found helpful in our own work.